Nobility: Islamic world

 During the Ottoman Empire in the Imperial Court and the provinces there were many Ottoman titles and appellations forming a somewhat unusual and complex system in comparison with the other Islamic countries.
 The bestowal of noble and aristocratic titles was widespread across the empire even after its fall by independent monarchs.
-One of the most elaborate examples is that of the Egyptian aristocracy's largest clan, the Abaza family.
+One of the most elaborate examples is that of the Egyptian aristocracy's largest clan, the Abaza family, of maternal Abazin and Circassian origin.